The following will be presented at the National Rail Awards 2023

 After entries close, if you have not heard back by the end of May please assume you have been unsuccessful.
 Any enquires please email [email protected]

 So don’t miss the railway night of the year!
 Join your friends and colleagues from across the railway family to celebrate the very best in our amazing industry with awards in the following categories:

-Stations will be divided into four sections for judging – small, medium, large and major termini.
+NEW CRITERIA - Stations were divided into four sections for judging – small, medium, large and major termini.

 This award will recognise a major new contribution to rail freight or logistics involving use of rail.

-This award covers all aspects of infrastructure engineering, including for example, signalling and telecommunications, power supply, digital technologies as well as civil engineering.
+This award covers all aspects of infrastructure asset management, including for example signalling and telecommunications, power supply and digital technologies as well as civil engineering.